filimo/AudioFetchGPT/README.md

-# AudioFetchGPT Documentation
+# AudioFetchChatGPT Documentation

 ## Overview

-AudioFetchGPT is an iOS application designed to interact with ChatGPT, allowing users to download and manage audio content from conversations.
+AudioFetchChatGPT is an iOS application designed to interact with ChatGPT, allowing users to download and manage audio content from conversations.
 The app provides a web interface to ChatGPT, audio playback capabilities, and a download management system.

 <p float="left">